 The Non-Executive of New Pacific Metals (NUPMF) is Selling Shares

-On May 19, the Non-Executive of New Pacific Metals (NUPMF), Yikang Liu, sold shares of NUPMF for $103.4K.
+Today, the Non-Executive of New Pacific Metals (NUPMF), Martin Wafforn, sold shares of NUPMF for $47.2M.

-In addition to Yikang Liu, 5 other NUPMF executives reported Sell trades in the last month.
+In addition to Martin Wafforn, 5 other NUPMF executives reported Sell trades in the last month.

 See today’s analyst top recommended stocks >>